 Susan Muir - MBACP (Accred)

-I am a Person Centred Counsellor and Supervisor working from a dedicated counselling room in my home in Trinity.
+I am a Person Centred Counsellor and Supervisor working from a lovely purpose built counselling room in my garden, in Trinity, Edinburgh.

 Is Counselling Right For You?